-The Company has two wholly-owned exploration projects located in southern Ecuador, the Bella Maria, and Shyri (Vetas Grandes) projects, as well as one property, Caņa Brava, in which it has the right to earn 100%.
-The Shyri project has received the majority of work with approximately $13 million spent on exploration since 2005.
-Shyri encompasses the Vetas Grandes gold prospect and is strategically located west of the Loma Larga (formerly called Quimsacocha) high-sulphidation epithermal gold-silver-copper deposit, south of the Rio Blanco low-sulphidation gold-silver deposit and southeast of the Chaucha porphyry copper-molybdenum deposit.
+The Company has two wholly-owned exploration projects located in southern Ecuador, the Bella Maria and Vetas Grandes projects, as well as one property, Caņa Brava, in which it has the right to earn 100%.
+Caņa Brava is subject to a farm-in Agreement with Newcrest International Pty Ltd (see Caņa Brava Property page).
+The Vetas Grandes gold prospect is strategically located approximately 15 kilometres west of the Loma Larga (formerly called Quimsacocha) high-sulphidation epithermal gold-silver-copper deposit, south of the Rio Blanco low-sulphidation gold-silver deposit and southeast of the Chaucha porphyry copper-molybdenum deposit.
 On all three projects, the Company has identified sizeable altered and mineralized zones which offer good potential for new discoveries.

 The Company also has a joint venture with Sunstone Metals Inc. on the drill-ready Bramaderos property in Loja Province (see Bramaderos Property page).